Best Rat Traps for Home (2026): 5 Picks Compared

 Victor M326 Power-Kill Rat Trap (6-Pack)

-Victor is the brand used by professional exterminators in the US.
-The M326 features a precision trigger that reduces escapes, and the larger trip pedal accommodates adult rat size.
+Victor is a widely used rat-control brand in the US.
+The M326 has a precision trigger that helps reduce escapes, and the larger trip pedal accommodates adult rat size.
 Reusable.

 Check Victor M326 on Amazon →